axboe/fio/HOWTO.rst

    [dfs]

-	Specificy a different chunk size (in bytes) for the dfs file.
+	Specify a different chunk size (in bytes) for the dfs file.
 	Use DAOS container's chunk size by default.

    [libhdfs]